 The plaster model is carefully shaped with special prosthetic tools to optimally fit the residual limb.
-It has to apply pressure in certain areas and alleviate pressure in other areas.
-It is also important to be shaped to control and prevent rotation of the prosthesis on the residual limb.
+It has to apply pressure on certain areas and alleviate pressure on other areas.
+It is also important that it be shaped to control and prevent rotation of the prosthesis on the residual limb.

 Fitting of a clear diagnostic prosthetic socket

 A clear, plastic diagnostic or ‘’test’’ socket is fitted to determine correct fit of the prosthetic socket and identify any areas that need adjustment.
 The diagnostic socket can be fitted to the remaining prosthesis components so that the socket fit can also be assessed during walking.
 The optimal alignment of the prosthesis can then also be determined.

 Here the diagnostic socket can be seen front, side and back.
 The suction seal can clearly be seen inside the socket, with the air expulsion valve incorporated in the socket

 The Through Knee amputation is the third most common level of amputation of the lower extremities (after below knee and above knee amputations).
 It is performed when a below knee amputation is not viable, generally where the tissues are damaged or diseased too close to the knee joint which would result in a very short below knee amputation, posing prosthetic fitting problems.